ChandanaGiridhar/MachineLearning_CodeBasics/README.md

 We can train and test the model by splitting the given diverse data set into 2 parts test data and train data with pre-defined proportions.
 This can be achieved by scikit library

+### 7) Logistic Regression Binary Classification ###

+The basis of logistic regression is the logistic function, also called the sigmoid function, which takes in any real valued number and maps it to a value between 0 and 1.
+Logistic regression model takes a linear equation as input and use logistic function and log odds to perform a binary classification task.
+Here, we take HR_survey based dataset from Kaggle and perform binary classification.

+### 8) Logistic Regression MultiClass Classification ###

+the multinomial logistic regression algorithm is an extension to the logistic regression model that involves changing the loss function to cross-entropy loss and predict probability distribution to a multinomial probability distribution to natively support multi-class classification problems.
+Here, we try to identify the hand written digits (0,1,2,.....,9 -> multiclass) and recognize thw digits using Logistic Regression.

+**Confusion Matrix** - We also use confusion Matrix to understand where our model fails to predict and where it predicts accurately

 ## Acknowledgements

  - [CodeBasics](https://www.youtube.com/@codebasics)